dieswaytoofast/erlasticsearch/README.md

     * Start ElasticSearch
        * If you plan on running the tests, you probably want to do this.
        * Heck, if you plan on using ElasticSearch, you probably want to do this.
+       * If you plan on running the tests, you might want to run it in 'in-memory' mode.
+          * Probably something like --> ```elasticsearch -f -Des.index.storage.type=memory -Des.config=/usr/local/opt/elasticsearch/config/elasticsearch.yml```
 1. Update your environment with the following parameters (look in [app.config](https://github.com/dieswaytoofast/erlasticsearch/blob/master/app.config) for examples)
    * ```thrift.options```
    * ```thrift.host```